Spermageddon: Plot

 Lisa applies spermicide which kills many of the sperm inside her uterus, including Saltsmak.
 Meanwhile, a trio of gangster sperms led by Egon Olsæd who are on a mission to enter the egg and become triplets try to get the spermicide to kill Jizzmo but he escapes and instead kills Egon’s friends Benner’n and Bjell.
 Jizzmo then tries to kill the other sperm cells but is stopped by Egon who causes Jizzmo’s suit to self-destruct, sacrificing himself, killing the spermicide and allowing the other sperm cells, including Simen and Cumilla to swim to the egg.

 Jens and Lisa go on a walk and Lisa expresses her frustration to Jens for not being able to have an orgasm from when they’ve had sex.
-The two have sex against a tree and as soon as Lisa ejaculates, a beehive falls on Jens’ pelvis who ejaculates in it.
+The two have sex against a tree and as soon as Lisa orgasms, a beehive falls on Jens’ pelvis who ejaculates in it.
 The bees chase Jens along with Lisa and the two end up falling down a hill.
 In Lisa’s uterus, the turbulence causes the egg to bounce around, killing the other sperm cells and leaving only Simen and Cumilla.
 However, a still-living Jizzmo attacks them and is finally killed when he bites off Cumilla’s tail and is crushed by the egg.
 Simen and Cumilla enter the egg together.

 Six weeks later, Jens and Lisa go to a clinic to get an abortion pill where the gynaecologist explains through song that they should take time to plan for a family if that’s what they want.
 The film ends with Jens suggesting a movie marathon with Lisa as the abortion pill will take two days to work.